slodge/BallControl/README.md

 #####Mac Setup:######
-At this time, you should have no problems opening the MonoTouch and Mono for Android projects on the mac.
+At this time, you should have no problems opening the Mono for Android projects on the mac...

 If you do have issues, try the following: